 The employee life cycle comes to a close with the offboarding stage.
 When employees leave their position they enter this stage of the process.
 This may occur for a variety of reasons, including retirement, resignation, termination, or even being laid off from work.

 Nevertheless, it is of the utmost importance to work toward an amicable departure where knowledge is transferred to ensure a smooth operational handover.
-The use of HR technology significantly aids the management of the offboarding process.
+The use of HR technology significantly aids the management of the employee offboarding process.

 Offboarding HR Software